wh-alice/mig_visualstudio/vs/debugger/how-to--set-a-thread-name-in-native-code.md

 ---
-title: "How to: Set a Thread Name in Native Code | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Set a Thread Name in Native Code" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"